 Following the path of the spies, the Israelites attempted to conquer Canaan from Kadesh, but this first attempt failed after the Canaanites blocked their way (Numbers 21: 1): “And when king Arad the Canaanite, which dwelt in the south, heard tell that Israel came by the way of the spies; then he fought against Israel, and took some of them prisoners”.
 As a result of this Canaanite resistance, the conquest plan changed, and the next attempt was conducted years later through Edom on the east.

 - Israelite period – Iron Age (10th century BC)

 After the Israelite conquest of Canaan, the area around Kadesh and Be’erotayim was within the inheritance of the tribe of Judah.

-A fortress was located on the western hill.
+A fortress was located along the western hill overlooking the ancient route.
 It is dated to the Iron Age IIa period (1000-925 BC).
-This is a rectangular structure with a tower and residential rooms.
-This period is about the time of King David, who enlarged the Kingdom beyond Kadesh.
+The fortress includes a rectangular structure, a tower and residential rooms.
+This period is about the time of King David, who expanded the Kingdom beyond Kadesh.
 The southern border reached “the brook of Egypt” – 25km to the west of Be’erotayim.

 In general, there was an unprecedented growth in the Negev area during the Iron age.
 The Bible writes about King Uzziah (2 Chronicles 26:10): “Also he built towers in the desert, and digged many wells: for he had much cattle, both in the low country, and in the plains”.
 The ancient desert farming techniques were probably invented during those times, and later perfected by the Nabateans.